Timothe-Raynaud/blog/README.md

-# Configuration for server
+# Installing project

-- Change 'DEV_ENVIRONMENT' on config/config.php to false
+- Set on config/config.php -> 'DEV_ENVIRONMENT' if is 'PROD' or 'DEV'
-- Set BDD access in config/database.php
+- Set all config information on config/_(prod/dev).php
 - Composer install